Top 10 Tips to Create Highly Effective Email Drip Campaigns

 - Drip campaigns have 50% higher conversion rates against single sends

 An Email trigger on sign-up is usually the first interface as a part of the drip campaign.
 But what’s next?
-Defining right triggers thereon is the key to grab interest of the user.
-Trigger can be based upon a search made by the user or a purchase made.
-Trigger can even be based on personal information entered, like birthday or anniversary.
+Defining right triggers thereon is the key to grab the interest of the user.
+The trigger can be based upon a search made by the user or a purchase made.
+The trigger can even be based on personal information entered, like birthday or anniversary.
 Recent research tells that Birthday emails have 60% more conversion rates.

-This follows from the above point, where user behaviour is the key input in defining the triggers.
-User behaviour tracking helps personalize the campaign, and hence, there is a better chance of conversion.
+This follows from the above point, where user behavior is the key input in defining the triggers.
+User behavior tracking helps personalize the campaign, and hence, there is a better chance of a conversion.
 It also helps modulate the content with the information that the customer may actually be looking at.

 Spending time on segmentation is like investing for guaranteed returns.
-Segment your audience based on parameters like activity, demographics, interest, behaviour etc., so as to ensure that audience receive as relevant content as possible.
+Segment your audience based on parameters like activity, demographics, interest, behavior, etc., so as to ensure that the audience receives as relevant content as possible.
 Segmentation based upon the current stage of the user in the sales funnel is a great idea too.

 Based on the stage in the funnel it's important that the user is nurtured.
 For example, at the early stage sending an introduction email; next stage can involve sending a little more information on your products and services, and in final stage detailing out how your products/services can bring advantage to the customer.
 Once the user becomes a customer, it’s important to keep up the momentum by sending updates on product/ services and even on checking how they have been.
 Nurturing helps the users take decisions based on the features that you are offering and also based on the relationship you are gradually building.
 Further, companies that excel at drip campaigns, and nurture well, generate 80% more sales at 33% lesser cost.